Offering Braces for Kids & Teens in Walnut Creek

 An expander is an orthodontic appliance that gently stretches the bone and cartilage in your palate to make more room for your teeth.
 An expander can be used on your top or bottom jaw, but it’s more often used for the top jaw.
 Expanders can be removable or fixed.

-Dr. Erdell may recommend expanders to widen your jaw, improve the fit between your upper and lower teeth, or move your teeth to make space so that your braces have an easier time moving your teeth into a better position.
+Dr. Khang may recommend expanders to widen your jaw, improve the fit between your upper and lower teeth, or move your teeth to make space so that your braces have an easier time moving your teeth into a better position.
 Although adults can use expanders, they work best when placed before the jaw bones become too solid.

 What is a Carriere Motion Mppliance?

 A Motion Appliance moves the upper and lower teeth to give you a correct bite.
-Dr. Erdell recommends placement of the motion appliance before braces so the important bite correction can be done first.
+Dr. Khang recommends placement of the motion appliance before braces so the important bite correction can be done first.
 The motion appliance has the same effect as a traditional orthodontic headgear, but it is less invasive and bulky.
 It consists of two curved metal bars that attach to two upper teeth and a lower holding arch or clear retainer.
 Elastic bands are used to create the necessary force to move your teeth.
 A Motion Appliance can help with correction of misalignment, excessive overbite and overjet and overcrowding as well.

 Using a motion appliance before braces may also help shorten the amount of time you have to wear braces.
 Both children and adults benefit from the use of motion appliance.